TheSnakeFang/fangstastic-blog/content/blog/2020-07-29_What-Is-A-College-Application-Spike-And-Should-I-Have-One/index.md

 ---
 title: "What Is A College Application 'Spike' And Should I Have One?"
-subheading: 'Answer: no. Covering the newest fad amongst college admissions forums.'
+subheading: "Answer: no. Covering the newest fad amongst college admissions forums."
 description: "'Spike' is a myopic way to view the extracurricular process for college admissions, and promoting one-size-fits-all strategies is harmful to students.
 Inventing 'world-changing' ideas solely to be admitted into a T20 or Ivy League is unlikely to succeed."
-date: '2020-07-29T18:00:07.939Z'
+date: "2020-07-29T18:00:07.939Z"
 template: post
 category: "College & Career"
 ---